Kanban-Zai/kanban-zai-version-1.0/core.md

 #  KANBAN-ZAI CORE - WHAT IS IT?

-Kanban-Zai is an interpretation and implementation of [collaborative game theory](https://en.wikipedia.org/wiki/Cooperative_game_theory), [constraint theory](https://en.wikipedia.org/wiki/Theory_of_constraints), [consensus theory](https://en.wikipedia.org/wiki/Consensus_theory) and [swift trust theory](https://en.wikipedia.org/wiki/Swift_trust_theory).
+Kanban-Zai is an interpretation and implementation of [collaborative game theory](https://en.wikipedia.org/wiki/Cooperative_game_theory), [constraint theory](https://en.wikipedia.org/wiki/Theory_of_constraints), [consensus theory](https://en.wikipedia.org/wiki/Consensus_theory) and [swift trust theory](https://en.wikipedia.org/wiki/Swift_trust_theory) amongst others.
 When you implement Kanban-Zai you are making a conscious choice to VALUE objectivity, predictability and trust.

 The core implementation comprises 4 elements and all can be extended.
 * Rational Trust Model